RILAB/bis101/genomics.md

 #Genomics

+what is "the genome"?

+there's a reference, but lots of variation

+human example w/ SNPs

+maize example w/ missing sequence

+what is missing from the "reference" genome

 ##How to sequence a genome

 shotgun

 why difficult to assemble repeats?

-what is a genome sequence?

-what is the reference genome?

-what is missing from the "reference" genome
+what's missing from reference genomes?

- -in maize
+- centromeres
+- heterochromatin
+- telomeres
+- duplicate genes/paralogs